Fake news: Brazil

 President of Brazil Jair Bolsonaro has claimed that he will not allow his government to use any of its 1.8 billion reais (US$487 million) media budget on purchases from fake news media (that is, media that does not support him).
 The BBC reported that Bolsonaro's campaign declared media associating his campaign to the "extreme right" were themselves fake news.
-In 2020, Brazil's Supreme Court began an investigation into a purported campaign of disinformation by supporters of Bolsonaro.
-The Brazilian President claimed that this investigation was "unconstitutional", and any restriction of fake news was an act of censorship.
+In 2020, Brazil's Supreme Court began an investigation into a purported disinformation campaign by Bolsonaro supporters.
+The Brazilian President claimed the investigation was "unconstitutional", and any restriction of fake news was an act of censorship.
 After an order by the Brazilian Supreme Court, Facebook had removed "dozens" of fake accounts that were directly linked to Bolsonaro's offices and his sons, and which were directed against politicians and media that opposed the President.
-A video of Bolsonaro falsely claiming that the anti-malarial drug, hydroxychloroquine, has been working everywhere against the coronavirus, was also taken down by Facebook and Twitter.
+A video of Bolsonaro falsely claiming that the anti-malarial drug hydroxychloroquine has been working everywhere against the coronavirus was also taken down by Facebook and Twitter.
 In regards to the COVID-19 pandemic, he has accused his political opponents of exaggerating the severity of the virus.
 He gave a speech in 2021 in which he claimed that the virus was not as bad as the media made it out to be, and it was "fantasy" created by the media.

 In the wake of the uptick in Amazon fires of 2019, it became clear that many of the forest fire photos that went viral were fake news.
-Emmanuel Macron, president of France, tweeted picture taken by a photographer who died in 2003, for example.
+Emmanuel Macron, president of France, tweeted a picture taken by a photographer who died in 2003, for example.